pgharts/passbookpgh/README.md

 # passbook

-The passbook gem let's you create a pkpass for passbook in iOS 6+
+The passbook gem let's you create a pkpass for passbook in iOS 14+ (this gem is forked/cloned from frozon/passbook)

 ## Installation